tfsumon/byteboltsec-hugo-test/content/english/blog/what-is-a-data-breach.md

 ### #4.
 Access controls

 This approach is a variation of what I mentioned in the previous point.
 In this case, however, instead of adding authentication steps, you restrict who can access the data.
-This way, your company greatly limits the number of people with access to different data points, and reduce the potential for mistakes and errors resulting in a data breach.
+This way, your company greatly limits the number of people with access to different data points and reduces the potential for mistakes and errors resulting in a data breach.

 In practice, companies should establish multiple employee roles.
-Each with varying degrees of access to data based on the roles requirements.
+Each with varying degrees of access to data based on the role requirements.

 As a general rule, each role should have access to the minimum amount of resources as possible.